andjoer/Digital_Humanities_LLM/LLM/project_zumBeispiel/Readme.md

 - nein: 0.87

-# Classification of examples into cagegories
+# Classification of examples into categories

 |    | 4c | 1a | 4b | 2a | 4a | 3b | 2b | 4d | 4e | 3a |
 |----|----|----|----|----|----|----|----|----|----|----|